-Searches for candidates are discreet and may be considered from various sources including nomination by any Director.
+Searches for and selection of candidates to be considered for appointment as Directors is facilitated through recommendations from various sources including nomination by any Director.
 The NC interviews shortlisted candidates before formally considering and recommending them for appointment to the Board and where applicable, to the Board Committees.